N-Haitu31/holbertonschool-low_level_programming/doubly_linked_lists/README.md

 ## 3. Add node at the end
 File: 3-add_dnodeint_end.c - Write a function that adds a new node at the end of a dlistint_t list.

+## 4. Free list
+File: 4-free_dlistint.c - Write a function that frees a dlistint_t list.